At a glance

 A school has a basis of knowledge that a child has a disability in three cases:

-If a parent expressed concern in writing to a school administrator or the child’s teacher that the child needed
+- If a parent expressed concern in writing to a school administrator or the child’s teacher that the child needed services.

 In other words, it depends on whether the school had a reason to know of your child’s learning or thinking difference.
 If your child violates a school rule after you or someone else requests an evaluation or while he’s in the middle of an evaluation, your child is protected by IDEA.
 But if you expressed a concern only orally, the child doesn’t have discipline rights under IDEA.